melanotan ii mastery course

 L lactam bridge molecule

-an internal amide bond that links two amino acid side chains and closes a peptide into a ring. in melanotan II, the lactam bridge between aspartate and lysine creates the cyclic shape and is what makes it more stable than linear alpha-MSH.
+An internal amide bond that links two amino acid side chains and closes a peptide into a ring.
+In melanotan II, the lactam bridge between aspartate and lysine creates the cyclic shape and is what makes it more stable than linear α-MSH.

 G gray market regulatory